 “A faded movie star and a neglected young woman form an unlikely bond after crossing paths in Tokyo.
 (IMDb)”

 The two main characters, played by Bill Murray and Scarlett Johansson, are unwillingly stuck in Tokyo, for different reasons.
 They are intrigued by the culture clash they experience in Japan, but most of all they want something else.
 That else is not really going home to the U.S., it is more like they’re seeking out something new in their lives.
 The couple is a mismatch as a couple but they find an understanding as well as something familiar to hold on to in an unfamiliar setting.
 This is not a movie that teaches you respect for other nationalities, it is almost as if it’s ridiculing some of Japan’s modern aspects.
 Still, it’s worth seeing and it received one Oscar.

 The Best Exotic Marigold Hotel (2011)

 “British retirees travel to India to take up residence in what they believe is a newly restored hotel.
 Less luxurious than advertised, the Marigold Hotel nevertheless slowly begins to charm in unexpected ways.
 (IMDb)”

 This is a delightful and extremely colourful movie.
 The sounds, smells and noises of India hit hard upon the retirees of England when they invest their pensions in a foreign land.
 They are not really being mislead, but they are from the beginning very much suspicious of what they discover.
-Eventually, everything is sorted out.
-This is great fun to watch, the transformation of these senior citizens into something else than misfits in the Indian society is brilliantly performed by a host of British – and Indian – actors.
+Eventually, everything sorts out.
+This is great fun to watch.
+The transformation of these senior citizens into something else than misfits in the Indian society, performs brilliantly by a host of British – and Indian – actors.

 - The plot involves a movement from one place to another, at least for some of the characters in the movie.

-- The plot is set somewhere else than what a character is familiar with.
-He or she is challenged by this fact.
+- The plot is somewhere else than what a character is familiar with.

 - I must have seen the movie myself and I must have liked it.